 Lessons From Travel, No Expectations, and Not Asking Questions

 Back in November when I booked my trip to Maui the intention was to be a vacation.
 A week off.
-Some much needed space from my partner (we OD’ed on a each other bit when we moved in, couldn’t have known that was possible til it happened!).
+Some much needed space.

 In the spirit of trusting the Divine and adventure, I didn’t ask any questions of my sweet friend Noa who I would be staying with.
 I didn’t know until the day before that I’d be in the jungle.
 And I didn’t know until I arrived what staying in a jungle for a week would be like.